The Great Indian Startup Summit: The Ultimate Celebration of Entrepreneurship in India - www.lokmattimes.com

 The Great Indian Startup Summit: The Ultimate Celebration of Entrepreneurship in India

-VMPL Bangalore (Karnataka) [India], October 9: The Builders Club, one of the largest global communities of startup founders and ...
+Bangalore (Karnataka) [India]: October 8: The Builders Club, one of the largest global communities of startup founders and investors, ...

-Bangalore (Karnataka) [India], October 9: The Builders Club, one of the largest global communities of startup founders and investors, successfully hosted The Great Indian Startup Summit at The Koramangala Club, Bangalore.
+Bangalore (Karnataka) [India]: October 8: The Builders Club, one of the largest global communities of startup founders and investors, successfully hosted The Great Indian Startup Summit at The Koramangala Club, Bangalore.
 Bringing together more than 500 founders and over 100 investors, this year's summit solidified its reputation as one of India's most curated and impactful entrepreneurship events.

 Diverse Industry Discussions and Panels